wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 CROWN, a non-invasive device announced in March, uses eight sensors to detect brain waves, and through the dedicated "Neurosity Shift app," it can measure your level of concentration and relaxation.

-Also, by linking the app to your Spotify account, you can discover songs that increase your productivity based on your brain activity, and mute your notifications based on your level of concentration.
-These features will lead you to a "**[flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>)**" where you are completely immersed in something.
+Also, by linking the app to your Spotify account, you can **discover songs that increase your productivity based on your brain activity, and mute your notifications based on your level of concentration**.
+These features will lead you to a "**[flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>)**" where you are completely immersed in the moment.

 &nbsp;